-Myon Burrell's Life Sentenced To 20 Years, With Time Remaining On Supervised Release
+Myon Burrell Leaves Prison After Life Sentence Commuted To 20 Years

 Burrell is now 34 years old.
 He has spent nearly two decades behind bars.

-Burrell’s case came back into the public eye this year because of the presidential campaign of Sen. Amy Klobuchar, who was the lead attorney in Hennepin County during the first trial where he was convicted.
+Burrell’s case came back into the public eye this year because of the presidential campaign of Sen. Amy Klobuchar, who was Hennepin County head prosecutors during the first trial where he was convicted.
 During the hearing, Ellison said that he’s spoken with Klobuchar and she supports the commutation.
+She released this statement early Tuesday evening:

+This was the right and just decision, and I thank the Pardon Board for their work.
+Along with others, I had asked for the independent investigation of this case, and as I said when the report was first released, the sentence deserved immediate review.
+That happened today.
+I also urge the Minnesota Conviction Review Unit to continue the re-investigation of the facts of the case.

 You must log in to post a comment.